t81dev/ternary-delta/docs/90-windows-ternary-store.md

 This document corresponds to:

-- **Delta:** compression-first quantization
+* **Delta:** compression-first quantization
-- **Layer:** system-level representation
+* **Layer:** system-level representation
-- **Adoption path:** Stage 4–5 boundary
+* **Adoption path:** Stage 4–5 boundary
-- **Status:** speculative until measured
+* **Status:** speculative until measured

-No semantic claims depend on this system.
+No semantic claims in this repository depend on this system.

 ---

 ## Why this is deferred by design

-Hardware and kernel work are the most expensive layers to explore.
+Kernel and hardware work are the most expensive layers to explore.

 This document exists to:

-- clarify misconceptions
+* clarify misconceptions,
-- bound speculation
+* bound speculation,
-- define what “ternary memory” could mean *without* redefining RAM
+* and define what “ternary memory” could mean **without redefining RAM**.

-Actual value must be proven at the library and application level first.
+Any real value must be demonstrated first at the library and application level.

 ---

 ## Summary

 A Windows ternary store would not:

-- make RAM denser
+* make RAM denser,
-- change hardware economics
+* change hardware economics,
+* or replace existing memory systems.

 It could:

-- reduce memory traffic
+* reduce memory traffic,
-- shrink working sets
+* shrink effective working sets,
-- trade precision for bandwidth
+* trade precision for bandwidth,
-- improve performance in narrow, qualified domains
+* and improve performance in narrow, qualified domains.

 Only measurement can validate that claim.